gradio-app/gradio/guides/08_gradio-clients-and-lite/03_querying-gradio-apps-with-curl.md

 >> data: ["Bonjour, mon ami."]
 ```

+In the rest of this Guide, we'll explain these two steps in more detail and provide additional examples of querying Gradio apps with `curl`.

-**Prerequisites**: For this Guide, you do _not_ need to know the `gradio` library in great detail.
+**Prerequisites**: For this Guide, you do _not_ need to know how to build Gradio apps in great detail.
 However, it is helpful to have general familiarity with Gradio's concepts of input and output components.

 ## Installation